peterlinxm1/op/README.md

 ```
 ## Tips

 The code Fork comes from the code bases of authors such as coolsnowwolf, P3TERX & tuanqing, etc.  I only did a simple router adaptability debugging.
-After `Fork`, you can customize it by modifying ` ***.yml, .config, diy-part1.sh, diy-part2.sh `, etc. For more advanced usage, please go to the original author's code base to learn.
+After `Fork`, you can customize it by modifying ` ***.yml, .config, diy-part1.sh, diy-part2.sh `, etc. For more advanced usage, please go to the original author's github to learn.

 ## Acknowledgments